Hey, I'm Jay

-My story for a long time has been a source of shame and suffocation until I learnt to use it to serve me and my goals.
-Now, I care most about creating a more diverse pipeline of women in leadership positions and pushing for social mobility, so that those making the decisions represent the people they serve.
+For a long time, I felt shame and suffocation about my backstory until I learned to harness it to serve my goals.
+Now, my primary focus is on creating a more diverse pipeline of women in leadership positions and advocating for social mobility.
+I strongly believe that decision-makers should represent the people they serve, and I am dedicated to making a positive impact in these areas.

 My Existential Crisis